deorerohit127/Infracloud--solution-csvserver/csvserver/solution/README.md

       2023/12/27 15:03:29 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory

-Now to resolve the issue with the container created the script to generate CSV File:
+Then to resolve the issue with the container, created the script(gencsv.sh) to generate CSV File:

-Create a bash script named gencsv.sh to generate a file named inputFile.